Update September 2024:

 Will Russia use nuclear weapons against Ukraine?

-Since the invasion of Ukraine in February, Russian President Vladimir Putin has repeatedly violated international law.
+Since the full-scale invasion of Ukraine in February 2022, Russian President Vladimir Putin has repeatedly violated international law, but has not engaged in the actual use of nuclear weapons, leveraging threats to use them instead.
 No one wants to believe that nuclear weapons will be used, but as long as nuclear weapons exist, they can be used.
-That is what nuclear deterrence is based on- credibly threatening to mass murder civilians with nuclear weapons..
+That is what nuclear deterrence is based on - credibly threatening to mass murder civilians with nuclear weapons.

 The terrifying but true reality is that we cannot know for certain if Putin - or any leader of a nuclear-armed state - will use nuclear weapons at any time.
-What we do know is that nuclear weapons pose unacceptable humanitarian consequences - and that there is no response capacity to help survivors in the aftermath.
+The doctrine of deterrence that all nuclear powers follow requires creating such a sense of uncertainty – which is one of reasons it is such a dangerous tenet.
+We do not know what could lead the situation to escalate out of control.
+What we do know is what could happen if it does: nuclear weapons pose unacceptable humanitarian consequences - and there is no response capacity to help survivors in the aftermath.

 How many nuclear weapons does Russia have?